 No special preparations are necessary for a standard electrocardiogram.
-Do tell your doctor about any medications and supplements you're taking because some can affect the results of your test.
+Tell your health care provider about any medications and supplements you take.
+These can often affect the results of an ECG.

 What you can expect

-Electrodes — typically 10 — will be attached to chest and sometimes to your limbs.
-The electrodes are sticky patches applied to help record the electrical activity of your heart.
-Each one has a wire attached to a monitor.
-If you have hair on the parts of your body where the electrodes will be placed, the technician may shave the hair so that the patches stick.
+You may be asked to change into a hospital gown.
+If you have hair on the parts of your body where the electrodes will be placed, the care provider may shave the hair so that the patches stick.

-You can breathe normally during the electrocardiogram.
+You can breathe during the test, but you will need to lie still.
 Make sure you're warm and ready to lie still.
-Moving, talking or shivering may distort the test results.
+Moving, talking or shivering may interfere with the test results.
 A standard ECG takes a few minutes.

-You can resume your normal activities after your electrocardiogram.
+You can typically return to your usual activities after your electrocardiogram.

 - Heart rate.
-Normally, heart rate can be measured by checking your pulse.
+Usually, heart rate can be measured by checking the pulse.
 An ECG may be helpful if your pulse is difficult to feel or too fast or too irregular to count accurately.
-An ECG can help your doctor identify an unusually fast heart rate (tachycardia) or an unusually slow heart rate (bradycardia).
+An ECG can help identify an unusually fast heart rate (tachycardia) or an unusually slow heart rate (bradycardia).

 - Heart rhythm.
-An ECG can show heart rhythm irregularities (arrhythmias).
-These conditions may occur when any part of the heart's electrical system malfunctions.
-In other cases, medications, such as beta blockers, cocaine, amphetamines, and over-the-counter cold and allergy drugs, can trigger arrhythmias.
+An ECG can detect irregular heartbeats (arrhythmias).
+An arrhythmia may occur when any part of the heart's electrical system doesn't work properly.

 - Heart attack.
-An ECG can show evidence of a previous heart attack or one that's in progress.
-The patterns on the ECG may indicate which part of your heart has been damaged, as well as the extent of the damage.
+An ECG can show evidence of a previous heart attack or one that's currently happening.
+The patterns on the ECG may help determine which part of the heart has been damaged, as well as the extent of the damage.

-- Inadequate blood and oxygen supply to the heart.
-An ECG done while you're having symptoms can help your doctor determine whether chest pain is caused by reduced blood flow to the heart muscle, such as with the chest pain of unstable angina.
+- Blood and oxygen supply to the heart.
+An ECG done while you're having symptoms can help your health care provider determine whether reduced blood flow to the heart muscle is causing the chest pain.

-- Structural abnormalities.
-An ECG can provide clues about enlargement of the chambers or walls of the heart, heart defects and other heart problems.
+- Heart structure changes.
+An ECG can provide clues about an enlarged heart, heart defects and other heart problems.